algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 In general, we do the following process for each row `row`:

 #### Step 1
-For each column `col`, find the highest value
+For each column `col`, find the highest value.
 $$
 \left[
 \begin{array}{ccc|c}